 Character-defining features of the Pennsylvania Cultural Hearth included the town plan on a grid with a central public square, the linear crossroads village, the Pennsylvania farmhouse, the Pennsylvania barn, the springhouse, other outbuilding and vernacular dwelling types as well as grammar, foodways, and social customs.
 The Pennsylvania barn is a particularly visible and widely recognized feature of the region.
 The Pennsylvania town form, with central square, grid of streets, tight lots, lack of front yards, shade trees, and rear alleys, provided a model that was used throughout the Midwest.
-Today the National Heritage Area's landscape retains the overall character of its peak period of agrarian development by the 1850s while absorbing layers of later change.
+Today the National Heritage Area's landscape reveals little of its use by Native peoples except for place names and locations where older roadways follow Native trails;